bablokb/pcb-pico-pi-base/README.md

 Since you cannot run Linux-software on the Pico, you need to check if there is a Pico-driver available for your hats or adapt existing Pi drivers to the Pico.
 Since many hats have python-drivers, this is not too difficult.
-Most hats use I2C and/or SPI.
+Most hats only use I2C and/or SPI anyhow.

-*work in progress*
+*Work in progress:*

   - special CircuitPython builds with pin-aliases mapping the GPIOs of the Pi to the Pico
   - CircuitPython drivers for various hats